mortalvombat/BlazorizedIndexedDb/README.md

 In this example, the query returns `Person` records where the `Name` property starts with "c", "l", or "j" (case-insensitive), and the `_Age` property is greater than 35.
 The results are ordered by the `_Id` property and the first record is skipped.

-These examples demonstrate the basics of using MagicIndexedDb in a Blazor WebAssembly application.
+These examples demonstrate the basics of using BlazorizedIndexedDb in a Blazor WebAssembly application.
 You can also perform other operations, such as updating and deleting records, by using the appropriate methods provided by the `DbManager`.

 ## Acknowledgements